florebens/worksheets/New Earth/WORMHOLE_MANIFESTATION_WORKSHEET.md

 Stand in the center of the cross.
 Close your eyes.
 Breathe until you feel the body still and present.

-Bring your desired place to mind — don't analyze it, just feel it.
+Bring your ThereNow to mind — don't analyze it, just feel it.
 Let the body orient itself.
 The body is the pendulum.

 Open your eyes.
 Where did you go?